Seinfeld: Distribution

 Free streaming service Channel 4 has been running Seinfeld in its original 4:3 format since February 2020.
 On April 29, 2015, it was officially announced, during Hulu's upfronts presentation in New York, that all nine seasons of Seinfeld would stream on the platform starting in June 2015.
 The deal was for around $130 million to $180 million.
 On May 20, 2015, Hulu announced that every episode would be available starting June 24, 2015.
 Hulu's streaming rights for the series expired on June 23, 2021.
 In January 2017, Amazon acquired the UK rights to all seasons of Seinfeld for its Amazon Prime Video streaming service.

 On November 8, 2016, the Australian streaming service Stan announced via Twitter that later in the week all episodes would be available to stream for the first time in Australia.
 All episodes were available from November 11, 2016, with the remastered versions of all episodes on the service featuring HD and Widescreen enhancements.
 The widescreen offered was cropped from the original 4:3 format negatives, thus resulting in better visual quality than the previously available DVD version, however, the top and bottom portions of the frame were cut out to achieve the widescreen aspect ratio.
 In April 2020, all seasons of Seinfeld were also made available on-demand via pay television service Foxtel, as well as its internet-based alternative Foxtel Now.

 In September 2019, Netflix and Sony Pictures announced that Netflix had acquired the exclusive global streaming rights for Seinfeld, starting on October 1, 2021, superseding the above Hulu and Amazon rights.
-As of 2023, Netflix's version of Seinfeld is available in 4K resolution.
+As of 2026, Netflix's version of Seinfeld is available in 4K resolution.
 The transition was criticized as the show, initially displayed in 4:3 aspect ratio, had been converted to 16:9, resulting in some gags getting cropped, similarly to how The Simpsons was initially rendered on Disney+.
 Netflix has yet to comment on this situation.
+Also, Netflix & Paramount extended Seinfeld licensing deals to continue streaming on Netflix until 2031.